 Love and hope go together with faith.

-The painting is El Greco’s Adoration of the Shepherds (1614).
-He was working on it when he died.
+The cover painting is the version of El Greco’s Adoration of the Shepherds (ca 1605-1610) in the Metropolitan Museum of Art.
+He did many versions of the subject and was working on another when he died.

 In Latin countries, the nativity is the main symbol of Christmas.
 Christmas trees are Nordic in origin.
 Italy has a strong nativity tradition in Naples.
 Colombians make elaborate nativity scenes in their homes.